Paramore and The 1975 on their dream of collaborating

 “He was really encouraging.
 He saw me talk about one of their songs and he wrote this very long thing about ‘This Is Why’ and about how he’s come to every Manchester show that we’ve ever played and he just loves the band and hopes that we hang out so if you’re listening let’s set it up.”

-During an interview with Audacity, The 1975 were played a clip of Williams hailing the band and Healy was humbled by her praise.
+During an interview with Audacy, The 1975 were played a clip of Williams hailing the band and Healy was humbled by her praise.

 He said: “That’s so cool.
 We did speak on message because she’s been so nice about the band and I thought that was a bit of an excuse to talk to Hayley from Paramore isn’t it?
 And then yeah, I think they’ve just finished touring and we’ve said that we’d try and hang out at some point.”